 As a professor and pastor, Lausanne was a privilege to attend because it brought together my identity as an “evangélico” in the tradition of Samuel Escobar and René Padilla, and my research and teaching on the Brown Church.
 50 years ago, when asked by Billy Graham to serve on the planning committee for the first Lausanne, Escobar worried that “Lausanne would cheer a ‘mutilated Gospel,’ an American middle-class gospel tainted by the ‘American way of life’ and loyalties to conservative politics” (Kirkpatrick, A Gospel for the Poor, 19).
 Despite his concerns, Escobar went ahead with his participation: “I think that our presence and our contribution in this committee…is worth the time, work and patience involved in it” (Kirkpatrick, 19).
-In his now famous plenary talk at Lausanne I, René Padilla introduced the world to the concept of “misión integral,” or holistic mission which had been recently been developed by Latin American evangelicals in the context of military dictatorships, poverty, and civil war: “Concern for man’s reconciliation with God cannot be separated from concern for social justice…the mission of the church is indivisible from its life.
-I refuse, therefore, to drive a wedge between a primary task, namely the proclamation of the Gospel, and a secondary task [social justice] (at best) or even optional (at worst) task of the church” (Kirkpatrick, 21).
+In his now famous plenary talk at Lausanne I, René Padilla introduced the world to the concept of “misión integral,” or holistic mission, which had been recently been developed by Latin American evangelicals in the context of military dictatorships, poverty, and civil war: “Concern for man’s reconciliation with God cannot be separated from concern for social justice…the mission of the church is indivisible from its life.
+I refuse, therefore, to drive a wedge between a primary task, namely the proclamation of the Gospel, and a secondary task (at best) or even optional (at worst) task of the church” (Kirkpatrick, 21).
 According to Padilla, any dichotomy between social action and evangelism is a false dichotomy.
-Christian mission is like a plane with two wings—one wings consists of the verbal proclamation of the Good News of Jesus Christ and the other the embodiment of the Gospel through justice and love of neighbor.
+Christian mission is like a plane with two wings—one wing consists of the verbal proclamation of the Good News of Jesus Christ and the other the embodiment of the Gospel through justice and love of neighbor.
 If either wing is missing, the Gospel plane will crash.

 Padilla’s speech received long applause by Christian leaders of the Global South but frowned faces and crossed arms from many North American leaders.
 Time magazine described his talk as “one of the meeting’s most provocative speeches” and another observer declared: “The blue touchpaper for evangelical social responsibility this century was lit at the Lausanne Congress in 1974 by two staff workers of the Inter-Varsity Fellowship in Latin America, Rene Padilla and Samuel Escobar.
 Their papers on evangelism triggered an explosion” (Kirkpatrick, 22).
 The unflagging advocacy of Padilla, Escobar, John Stott, and others, led to Lausanne’s current stated approach of Proclamation and Action.
-With much enthusiasm, I came to Incheon to follow in the footsteps of these three heroes of mine, be inspired in faith and action, and explore the current state of the global evangelical movement.
+With much enthusiasm, I came to Incheon to follow in the footsteps of these three heroes of mine, be inspired in faith and action, and explore the current state of the global Evangelical movement.
 To be honest, I was warned by some friends that I might encounter the same “mutilated gospel” and “American middle-class gospel” that Escobar described five decades before.

-The joy of Lausanne for me was connecting with new friends and family members of the global church.
-It was like a big family reunion.
-For the first time in my life, I truly worshipped together with people of every tribe, language, nation and tongue.
-Africa, Asia, Latin America, the Middle East, Europe.
-US North Americans were only 500 out of the 5,000 gathered.
-It was a living picture of Revelation 7:9.
-I also came to see firsthand what Andrew Walls, Samuel Escobar, and others have been saying for the past several decades—the pendulum of global Christianity has now shifted to the Global South.
-As Western Christianity sadly faces decline, Africa, Asia, Latin America, and immigrant churches in North America are the new vital centers of global Christianity.
-Comprised of sisters and brothers from Niger, Ghana, Singapore, the Philippines, and the US, my table group was also a highlight celebrating this new reality.
-I even met a brother (the picture above) whose parents were part of my grandparents’ ministry in China in the 1940’s.
+Comprised of sisters and brothers from Niger, Ghana, Singapore, the Philippines, and the US, my table group was a highlight celebrating the new reality of Christianity’s geographic pendulum shift.
+Unplanned and unexpectedly, I even met a brother whose parents were part of my grandparents’ ministry in China in the 1940’s.
 My grandfather, Calvin Chao, planted InterVarsity in China in the 1940’s and was called the “Billy Graham of China.”
 One of the biggest highlights was celebrating communion together led by pastors from Korea and Japan, and as a sign of the healing which Christ can bring between nations centuries at war.
 Revelation 22:2 experienced now, a foretaste of the future, God’s restoration of all things and healing of the nations.

 As Latinos/as sometimes we get invited to speak in predominantly white ministry spaces because, at best, conveners intuit that our voices have a meaningful contribution to make, or, at worst, because they feel obliged but don’t really understand the value of our diverse perspectives.
 For Lausanne, I have no reason to believe that it was the latter, but it still turned out quite badly.